LordSoylent/sekopay/README.md

 More information at (http://www.sekopay.com)

-* Premined SEKO to enable swap & Presale, All unsold SEkO will be burned after Presale.
+* Premined SEKO to enable swap & Presale, All unsold SEKO will be burned after Presale.